filecoin-project/FIPs/FIPS/fip-drop-provecommit1.md

 ## Design Rationale

 There are other ways to achieve our goal, like modifying `ProveCommitSector` to activate sectors and deals synchronously.
-However, the required protocol functionality can be achieved by other methods already, so deprecating the `ProveCommitSector` is the simplest way and also reduces the actor code that needs to be maintained.
+However, with FIP-0076 introducing an alternative method that allows activating sectors with non-aggregated proof synchronously with other richer functionalities, along with the existence of `ProveCommitAggregate` that also allows synchronous activation, the old method is redundant and does not bring much onto the table.
+Therefore, reducing to one way and dropping the limitted pathway `ProveCommitSector` to redduce actor code complexity, implementation friction and risk and etc is preferred.

 ## Backwards Compatibility